leventdem/localForageBenchmark/README.md

 - storing two objects : one for content and one for metadata
 - both objects must be encrypted separately

+Our benchamrk goal is to measure the time to retrieve only the meta data by testing to data architecture.

 ## Two solutions

 ### One instance